EDCD/EDMarketConnector/plugin/ARCHITECTURE.md

 Finally, the function is wrapped with an event handler on the `MigratedPlugin` instance, which will breakout the event it is passed, pass the breakout to the legacy function, and return the result from the legacy function back to the event source.

+#### Shimming providers

+Providers (like what was called shipyard_url etc) are shimmed in a similar way to events above.

 ### Post instantiation of class

 After a plugin class is instantiated, two things happen: